Mountain Xpress Best of – Hall of Fame!

 Jodie values yoga as a holistic healing arts practice and strives to offer compassionate yoga classes, blending joyful sequencing and lighthearted instruction.
 Following a decade of practice and study with teachers in Australia and the United States, Jodie completed a 200 hour Ashtanga yoga teacher training program in Nicaragua with It’s Yoga International.
-She has since completed the OM300/500 hour teacher training program with Cyndi Lee, as well as trainings in vinyasa flow, yin yoga, restorative yoga, pranayama and meditation.
-Jodie is grateful to continue her yoga and meditation studies under mentorship with her teacher, and in Ayurveda with the Himalayan Institute.
+After digging into trainings in vinyasa flow, yin yoga, restorative yoga, pranayama and meditation, she completed the OM Yoga 500 hour advanced teacher training program with Cyndi Lee.
+Jodie is also a certified Ayurveda Yoga Specialist through the Himalayan Institute.
+She is grateful to continue her yoga, meditation and Ayurveda studies under mentorship with her teachers.
 Jodie serves as Asheville Community Yoga’s Associate Director.

 Wendy found yoga early in life and has the had the honor of studying many different disciplines of yoga including Hatha, Vinyasa Flow, Yin, Therapeutic, Restorative, Prenatal and Kid’s Yoga.
 Her earliest influences were Erich Schiffmann, Seane Corn, Doug Keller, and Paul Grilley.
 Sharing Yoga as a practice of compassionate, heart-opening, soul healing, mindful movement that transcends the mat in a studio, Wendy encourages her students to incorporate yoga into every part of their lives.
 Often playful, always heartfelt, her classes create an environment of acceptance and unconditional love of self and others.
 Having been a part of Asheville Community Yoga in the very beginning, she is grateful to be back and serves as Community Service Coordinator.